 Every state upholds a statute of limitations or time limit for filing legal action.
 In Tennessee, the statute of limitations on personal injury claims is one year, beginning on the date the accident occurred.
 This means a driver must file a legal complaint within one year against a negligent driver, otherwise the other driver could file a motion to dismiss the suit due to the missed statute of limitations, which a judge would likely approve.

 Dealing With Insurance Companies

 Every driver dreads having to file an insurance claim, but the reality is that the vast majority of U.S. drivers will need to deal with insurance companies at some point.
 Having an attorney on your side can make dealing with insurance companies easier.
 Remember, insurance companies are not looking out for your best interests and generally look for any and all reasons to reduce a settlement offer or deny a claim.

-- Your attorney can help you draft a strong initial demand letter for coverage that fully covers the elements of your car accident.
+- Your car wreck attorney can help you draft a strong initial demand letter for coverage that fully covers the elements of your auto accident.